kinesisweb/Vu_an_Tecca/store/README.md

 Creating a file in this directory automatically activates the option in the framework.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/guide/vuex-store).

+Nodemon running
+Nuxt in production
+then npm run generate